Safe Church Training

 IMPORTANT: You do not need to complete all of the available courses!

 a.
-Everyone will start with the same two foundational modules:
+Everyone will start by taking the same two foundational modules:

 “I am Sam”